Yoko Ono: Return to music and murder of Lennon

 In 1981, she released the album Season of Glass, which featured the striking cover photo of Lennon's bloody spectacles next to a half-filled glass of water, with a window overlooking Central Park in the background.
 This photograph sold at an auction in London in April 2002 for about $13,000.
 In the liner notes to Season of Glass, Ono explained that the album was not dedicated to Lennon because "he would have been offended—he was one of us."
-The album received highly favorable reviews and reflected the public's mood after Lennon's assassination.
+The album received highly favorable reviews.

 In 1982, she released It's Alright.
 The cover featured Ono in her wrap-around sunglasses, looking towards the sun, while on the back the ghost of Lennon looks over her and their son.
 The album scored minor chart success and airplay with the single "Never Say Goodbye".

 In 1984, a tribute album titled Every Man Has a Woman was released, featuring a selection of songs written by Ono performed by artists such as Elvis Costello, Roberta Flack, Eddie Money, Rosanne Cash, and Harry Nilsson.
 Later that year, Ono and Lennon's final album, Milk and Honey, was released as a mixture of unfinished Lennon recordings from the Double Fantasy sessions, and new Ono recordings.
 It peaked at No. 3 in the UK and No. 11 in the U.S., going gold in both countries as well as in Canada.

 Ono funded the construction and maintenance of the Strawberry Fields memorial in Manhattan's Central Park, directly across from the Dakota, which was the scene of the murder.
 It was officially dedicated on October 9, 1985, which would have been his 45th birthday.

 Ono's final album of the 1980s was Starpeace, a concept album that she intended as an antidote to Ronald Reagan's "Star Wars" missile defense system.
-On the cover, a warm, smiling Ono holds the Earth in the palm of her hand.
+On the cover, a smiling Ono holds the Earth in the palm of her hand.
 Starpeace became Ono's most successful non-Lennon effort.
-The single "Hell in Paradise" was a hit, reaching No. 16 on the US dance charts and No. 26 on the Billboard Hot 100, and the video, directed by Zbigniew Rybczyński received major airplay on MTV and won "Most Innovative Video" at Billboard Music Video Awards in 1986.
+The single "Hell in Paradise" was a hit, reaching No. 16 on the US dance charts, and the video, directed by Zbigniew Rybczyński, received major airplay on MTV and won "Most Innovative Video" at Billboard Music Video Awards in 1986.